SimScale: Learning to Drive via Real-World Simulation at Scale: Experiments

 \boldparagraph{Pseudo-Expert Should Be Exploratory.} For all planners, the scaling curves under recovery-based setting converge earlier and achieve lower performance compared to planner-based.
 The recovery-based expert always steers to the human log, limiting diversity as the simulation data grows from the same real scenarios.
 In contrast, the planner-based expert explores a broader range of possibilities and even produces feasible solutions in challenging situations.
 Consequently, the recovery-based expert only exhibits advantages in small-data regimes (Fig.~\ref{fig:scaling} (d)), likely because its trajectory distribution is human-like and better aligned with real-world data, making it easier to learn.
-In most cases, data scaling yields diminishing returns for recovery-based compared to planner-based.
+In most cases, data scaling yields diminishing returns for recovery-based methods compared to planner-based ones, and performance may even degrade as visual artifacts accumulate and begin to dominate.
 These observations highlight the importance of exploratory behavior for pseudo-experts, which enhances the value of simulation data under scaling.

 \boldparagraph{Multi-modality Modeling Sparks the Scaling.} Although the regression-based LTF and diffusion-based DiffusionDrive have comparable model sizes ($56\text{M}$ vs $61\text{M}$), they exhibit markedly different scaling properties for the planner-based in Fig.~\ref{fig:scaling} (a) and (b).
 For LTF, performance saturates and starts to degrade when the simulation-to-real ratio reaches 1:1, whereas DiffusionDrive exhibits an approximately linear improvement.
-This is due to the gradually increasing diversity of demonstrations from the same real scenario introduces an effectively multi-modal supervision problem.
+This is due to the gradually increasing diversity of demonstrations from the same real scenario, which introduces an effectively multi-modal supervision problem.
 Single-mode regression struggles to model multi-peak distributions, leading to mode confusion and performance degradation, while diffusion models can capture multimodality, making them amenable to optimization under diverse supervision~\cite{cheng2025diffusionpolicy}.
 Since real-world autonomous driving is inherently a multi-peak problem~\cite{chen2024vadv2}, our simulation-scaling results underscore the importance of multimodal modeling for scalable real-world end-to-end autonomous driving.

 \boldparagraph{Reward is All You Need.} In Fig.~\ref{fig:scaling} (c) and (d), for the scoring-based GTRS-Dense planner, reward signals alone, without expert trajectories in simulation, yields even better performance.
 To further analyze this, we conduct reward-only training on real-world data only, which instead leads to performance degradation, as shown in Tab.~\ref{tab:imi}.
 These results indicate that with sufficient expert supervision to stabilize the optimization direction, the reward guidance is better.
 The model benefits from the feedback from rewards during its exploration and interaction within the environment~\cite{cusumano2025selfplay}.